Providing business advisory services

 - Monitoring and forecasting key performance indicators

 Expanding a firm's business advisory (BA) offering is something that firms seeking growth could wish to pursue instead of attempting to grow client numbers.
-This page provides some useful pointers and sources of information for those firms wishing to supply additional services in this area.
+Below are some useful pointers and sources of information for those firms wishing to supply additional services in this area.

 Don't I already provide these sorts of services to clients?